kubernetes/website/content/en/docs/contribute/_index.md

 class S,T,U spacewhite
 class first,second,third white
 {{</ mermaid >}}
 Figure 1.
-Getting started for a new contributor
+Getting started for a new contributor.

 Figure 1 outlines a roadmap for new contributors.
 You can follow some or all of the steps for `Sign up` and `Review`.
 Now you are ready to open PRs that achieve your contribution objectives with some listed under `Open PR`.
 Again, questions are always welcome!